novak-99/Wisconsin-Breast-Cancer-Statistics-Project/README.md

 ## Download

-The full presentation can be downloaded here.
+The full presentation can be downloaded [here.](https://github.com/novak-99/Wisconsin-Breast-Cancer-Statistics-Project/files/13211516/Logistic.Regression.with.the.Wald.Test.-.Statistics.Project.pptx).